isomerpages/mse/news/Committee-of-supply/_posts/2022-03-07-speech-by-mos-desmond-tan.md

 _Tuas Nexus Update_

-35 In 2020, we announced that work had begun on Tuas Nexus - Singapore&#39;s first integrated solid waste and used water treatment facility, comprising NEA&#39;s Integrated Waste Management Facility (IWMF) and PUB&#39;s Tuas Water Reclamation Plant (TWRP).
+35 In 2020, we announced that work had begun on Tuas Nexus —Singapore’s first integrated solid waste and used water treatment facility, comprising the National Environment Agency (NEA)’s Integrated Waste Management Facility (IWMF) and PUB’s Tuas Water Reclamation Plant (TWRP).
 Mr Shawn Huang asked about the Tuas Nexus project and an update.
-To date, more than $4bil worth of contract works have been awarded by NEA and PUB.
+To date, more than S$4 billion worth of contract works have been awarded by NEA and PUB.
 The Tuas Nexus is set to complete in phases from 2025.

-36 The electricity generated by IWMF will be sufficient to sustain the operations of Tuas Nexus and excess electricity will be exported to the national grid.
+36 The electricity generated by the IWMF will be sufficient to sustain the operations of Tuas Nexus and excess electricity will be exported to the national grid.
 When fully operational, the excess electricity exported to the grid by IWMF will be able to power up to 300,000 four-room HDB flats.

 37 This is just the beginning.
 We will continue to explore such synergies across various infrastructure facilities across the Government.

 _DTSS2 Update_

 38 Mr Chairman, the Deep Tunnel Sewerage system will transform the way Singapore transports our used water.
-This is essential in land-scarce Singapore, and when completed, will result in a 50% reduction in the land take for used water infrastructure.
+This is essential in land-scarce Singapore, and when completed, will result in a 50 per cent reduction in the land take for used water infrastructure.

-39 This is a multi-year, $6.5 billion project that showcases our commitment to forward planning.
-I am glad to update Mr Sitoh Yih Pin that for Phase 2 tunnel contracts which begun in 2017, more than 80% of the tunnelling works have been completed.
+39 This is a multi-year, S$6.5 billion project that showcases our commitment to forward planning.
+I am glad to update Mr Sitoh Yih Pin that for Phase 2 tunnel contracts which began in 2017, more than 80 per cent of the tunnelling works have been completed.
 The overall project including Tuas Water Reclamation Plant is scheduled to be ready by 2026.

 **Call to action: Building a Sustainable, Resilient, Liveable and Vibrant City Together**